Battlbox

 Preventing Aroma and Flavor Transfer

-Key Takeaway: Never mix pungent aromatics with bland fruits or starches unless you want your entire batch to taste like onions or garlic.
+Key Takeaway: Never mix pungent aromatics with bland starches or fruits unless you want your entire batch to pick up the flavor of onions or garlic.

 The Role of Food Prep and Slicing

 Uniformity is the secret to a successful multi-food run.
-If you are drying different vegetables at once, ensure they are all sliced to the same thickness.
-A thick chunk of carrot will still be wet when a thin slice of zucchini is bone-dry.
-Use a mandoline or a sharp fixed-blade knife to achieve consistent thickness across all trays.
-Our fixed blades collection is the natural next step if you need a blade for prep work.
+If you are drying different vegetables at once, ensure they are all sliced to the same thickness using a mandoline or a sharp knife.
+Our fixed blades collection can help with prep work.

 Strategies for Organizing Trays